galenhuntington/hpre/README.md

 where `(True,)` is a function `a -> (Bool, a)`, but it would be madness to insert a newline before the closing parenthesis.

-Extra _leading_ commas are similarly supported, so these can be
+_Leading_ commas are similarly supported, so these can be written:
-written:

 ```haskell
    mapM_ print [